-Description of CPT 10061: Incision of a drainage of abscess (e.g. carbuncle, suppurative hidradenitis, cutaneous or subcutaneous abscess, cyst, furuncle or paronychia), complicated or multiple.
+Description of the 10061 CPT Code: Incision of a drainage of abscess (e.g. carbuncle, suppurative hidradenitis, cutaneous or subcutaneous abscess, cyst, furuncle or paronychia), complicated or multiple.

-Description of CPT 10060: Incision of a drainage of abscess (e.g. carbuncle, suppurative hidradenitis, cutaneous or subcutaneous abscess, cyst, furuncle or paronychia), simple or single.
+Description of the 10060 CPT Code: Incision of a drainage of abscess (e.g. carbuncle, suppurative hidradenitis, cutaneous or subcutaneous abscess, cyst, furuncle or paronychia), simple or single.

 If billing a covered diagnosis, the medical record must demonstrate that an abscess was present.